The Psychedelic Explorers embody these four key macro trends:

 Even though Explorers are half as likely to believe psychedelics are unsafe, safety consciousness and the nascency of clinical research still pose a hurdle.
 Some acknowledge they need to do more digging, and some believe the current studies do not indicate that they would see any significant positive outcomes.
 Others report that they can already treat their issues with other tools or methods.
 Further studies may reveal more practical benefits and draw the Explorers deeper into the fold.
 However, their willingness despite their concerns further corroborates the need for more effective, accessible healthcare.

-According to CB Insights, R&D for psychedelic drugs saw record-shattering investment in 2021, more than 10 times that of 2020.
-Encouraging research results combined with their lower cost, quicker development, and low addictive potential make psychedelics a plausibly attractive alternative to traditional prescription therapies.
+After seeing record shattering investment in 2021, the global psychedelic market is projected to surpass $10B in the next five years.
+Encouraging research results combined with their lower cost, quicker development, and low addictive potential make psychedelics potentially attractive alternatives to traditional prescription therapies.
 Legalization or decriminalization in some areas could also have broader economic benefits, particularly job creation and government revenue via taxation.
+(Oregon, for example, has recently legalized possession of small amounts of psilocybin.)
 The rise of marijuana acceptance and even social media are providing an additional push behind psychedelics re-entering the mainstream.
 Early investors are optimistic that their efforts will bring us closer to a future where psychedelics aren’t so taboo.

 They will shape the demand for products and services across a range of industries.